-- Senior Secondary Applied Learning (2021-23 Cohort) Taster Programmes will be conducted via online mode on 13 and 20 March (Saturdays), schools have to return the Survey on Application (Please click here to download) on or before 6 February via email (email@example.com) and to submit online applications direct to respective course providers between 8 February and 6 March.
-For details, please click here (teachers may refer to our CDS message sent to schools on 15 January).
+- Taster Programmes of Applied Learning (2022-24 Cohort; 2024 HKDSE) will be conducted via online mode on 12 and 19 March (Saturdays), schools have to submit online applications direct to respective course providers on or before 25 February (Friday).
+For details, please click here (teachers may refer to our CDS message sent to schools on 21 January).

 Note: For the latest notices on course arrangement made by the course providers, please click here to access to their websites.

 Students can access the following information online to learn more about Applied Learning courses.